| | |

 Why Should You Paint Your Vinyl Floor?

-• Painting vinyl flooring is budget friendly.
+• Painting vinyl flooring is budget-friendly.
 New flooring can be expensive, even for small spaces!

 • Less mess.
 Ripping out old flooring is messy.
 So is installing new flooring.

 • It’s much faster.
-Laying new tile would have taken about a week to complete!
+Laying the new tile would have taken about a week to complete!
 That’s a week without a bathroom.
 Paint is quick for when you want that ugly floor gone NOW.

 • It’s fun.
 Maybe it’s just me, but I love a good paint project.